jamesbeltonIBM/its-not-all-about-the-console/README.md

 The terra2 directory provides example terraform code.
 The vpc-scripts directory provides example shell scripts, using ibmcloud CLI commands to build VPC infrastructure.

+The vpc-api directory provides an example python program that will retrieve details of any VPC you currently have in the region you are connected to and another program that will create a VPC.... or at least the start of one!

 The following links provide further information / required downloads: